rasmus-kirk/halo-accumulation/report/report.md

 purpose was to create a proper knowledge soundness proof, but as the section is more-so devoted to give a justification for why $\PCDL$ _ought to be_ sound, it will do.
-In fact, the authors of the accumulation scheme paper[@pcd], make a similar argument more formally by stating (without direct proof!), that the $\PCDL$ protocol is a special case of the IPA presented in another paper[@ipa] by mostly the same authors.
+In fact, the authors of the accumulation scheme paper[@pcd], use a similar argument more formally by stating (without direct proof!), that the $\PCDL$ protocol is a special case of the IPA presented in another paper[@ipa] by mostly the same authors.